TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-3.markdown

 Where the entry of the table are `0x164-0x42 = 0x122`, `0x1fa-0x42 = 0x1b8`, and `0x313-0x42 = 0x2d1`.

 The vectors table, thus, is the source from which we can calculate the jump table.
-The code to perform this, however, is contained in one of the functions itself, let's say the number 2
+The code to perform this, however, is contained in one of the functions itself, let's assume it's function number 2

 ``` text